-Your IT department’s scope of responsibilities go beyond the basic elements like setting up your router’s security settings.
-In this blog post, we explore the popular outsourcing option that many organizations have opted in for to balance security needs, budget constraints, and lack of expertise.
+Your IT department’s scope of responsibilities goes beyond the basic elements like setting up your router’s security settings.
+In this blog post, we explore the popular outsourcing option that many organizations have opted for to balance security needs, budget constraints, and lack of expertise.

 It is often difficult to make cybersecurity an entirely in-house endeavor.
 Sometimes it just makes sense to outsource certain security solutions and services.
 With cyberattacks constantly evolving, it is unlikely that a single organization, no matter the size, would be able to handle every type of security threat without the assistance of third parties.

 So which security solutions can and should be outsourced?
 The CSA (Cloud Security Alliance) argues that “all of the technology security stack can be outsourced except governance [and] risk and compliance.”
 As such, security solutions like network security, firewalls, vulnerability scanning software, and others are suitable to be outsourced.

 When you think about the cybersecurity services that your enterprise is currently using, you’ll notice that the operation of some of these services requires little to no training for the employees and typically just “run” in the background:

 Because 91% of cyberattacks start with phishing emails, it’s common practice for enterprises to have some sort of web mail protection.
 A common example of this would be an anti-malware software installed on email servers to protect against phishing.

 BEC (Business Email Compromise) attacks, which primarily target the C-levels and other senior executives of organizations, have affected thousands and have resulted in $5 billion in losses the past three years.
 Needless to say, extra security measures for email servers are absolutely necessary for this era of the information age.